Install ClickStream

 });

-The helper appends <script src="https://t.example.com/sdk.js?key=..."> for you and copies safe data-* options onto the script.
+The helper appends <script src="https://t.example.com/sdk/v2.js" data-key="…" data-endpoint="…"> for you, copies safe data-* options, and propagates a CSP nonce to the real bundle.
+With a first-party endpoint the key rides in data-key only — no ?key= in the URL.
 Point endpoint at the same t.example.com hostname you verified in the dashboard.
-Events sent to an unregistered hostname are rejected with 403 domain_not_allowed.
+Events sent from an unregistered hostname are rejected with 403 domain_not_allowed.

 Public exports: